-The effects of ethylene glycol usage on coil capacity and pressure drop can be determined from the AHUBuilder® program.
+The effects of ethylene glycol usage on coil capacity and pressure drop can be determined from the AHÜBuilder® program.
 For a quick estimate of these effects, however, use the chart below.

-The chart is based on 6-row/14-fin coil performance with the only variable being ethylene glycol concentration by weight.
+The chart is based on 6-row/14-fin coil performance with the only variable being ethylene glycol concentration by protection, not freeze-up protection.